whiteSHADOW1234/FinalProject/README.md

 + One ping pong ball starts moving in the middle of the scene
 + Two energy bars on the top of the game window
 + Scores of each side will be shown on the top of the game window
-+ Player who gets two points first is the winner
++ Player who gets eleven points first is the winner

 ### Description: